LabKey/platform/assay/README.md

 be placed in the `assay/resources/views` directory and the generated JS/CSS artifacts will be placed in the `assay/resources/web/assay/gen` directory.

-For further details about developing React based pages in this module see the following documentation:
+For further details about developing React based pages see the README doc in `/server/webpack`:
-[LabKey React Page Development].

-[LabKey React Page Development]: https://github.com/LabKey/platform/tree/develop/webpack
+"LabKey React Page Development".